joereddington/joereddington.github.io/_posts/2023-08-25-gratitude.markdown

 I'm thankful for the little things: Nova being excited to get a book out of the library, Leo starting the dishwasher, the kids walking hand in hand.
 Also that I have a new project I'm willing to be a little bit excited about and that I finally finished the Wolf Hall Trilogy.

-Thank you to H for being an excellent soft-play buddy,
+Thank you to H for being an excellent soft-play buddy!